Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Subgraph Counting Algorithms and Characterization of Patterns

 \subsection{Deciding k based on local substructure of host graph}

-Here, we explore the local substructure of the host graph in which we are counting pattern appearing as graphs and subgraphs.
-For a given pattern of radius $r$, we explore $r$-hop neighbourhood around every vertex $v$ in the host graph $G$.
-If two graphs $G_1$ and $G_2$ are isomorphic then the number of subgraphs and induced subgraphs of both the graphs are the same.
-We use the same idea to count number of subgraphs.
+Here, we explore the local substructure of the host graph in which we are counting patterns appearing as graphs and subgraphs.
+For a given pattern of radius $r$, we explore the $r-$hop neighbourhood around every vertex $v$ in the host graph $G$.
+If two graphs $G_1$ and $G_2$ are isomorphic, then the number of subgraphs and induced subgraphs of both the graphs are the same.
+We use the same idea to count the number of subgraphs.

-Cai et. al. \cite{cai1992optimal}, shown that $\Omega(n)$ dimension is needed to guarantee graph isomorphism.
+\cite{cai1992optimal}, shown that $\Omega(n)$ dimension is needed to guarantee graph isomorphism.
 However, for restricted graph classes, we can still guarantee isomorphism for small dimensions.
-It has been shown that ${3-WL}$ is sufficient for planar graph \cite{kiefer2019weisfeiler}, ${k-WL}$ for graphs with treewidth at most $k$ \cite{decompose_graphs}, $(3k+4)-WL$ for graphs with rankwidth at most $k$ \cite{rankwidth_WL}, and $(4k+3)$ for graphs with Euler genus at most $k$ \cite{grohe2019linear}.
+It has been shown that ${3-WL}$ is sufficient for planar graph \citep{kiefer2019weisfeiler}, ${k-WL}$ for graphs with treewidth at most $k$ \citep{decompose_graphs}, $(3k+4)-WL$ for graphs with rankwidth at most $k$ \citep{rankwidth_WL}, and $(4k+3)$ for graphs with Euler genus at most $k$ \citep{grohe2019linear}.
 We say these graph classes as \emph{good} graph classes.
 Note that, for non-isomorphic graphs, the graphs is not $k-$WL equivalent.
-Thus, running corresponding $k-$WL can count pattern of radius $r$, appearing as subgraph and induced subgraph. \begin{restatable}{theorem}{thtwo} Let $G_v^r$ denote the $r$-hop neighborhood around $v$.
-Given a pattern of radius $r,$ the values of $k$ that are sufficient to guarantee the count of patterns appearing either as subgraphs or induced subgraphs are: \begin{enumerate} \item $(3-WL)$ if $G_v^r$ planar \item $(k-WL)$ if $tw\footnote{tw denotes treewidth}(G_v^r)\leq k$ \item $((3k+4)-WL)$ if $rankwidth(G_v^r)\leq k$ \item $((4k+3)-WL)$ if $Euler-genus(G_v^r)\leq k$ \end{enumerate} \end{restatable} \begin{proof} Consider the subgraph induced by the vertex $v$ and its $r$-hop neighborhood in $G,$ say $G_v^r,$ and the subgraph induced by the vertex $u$ and its $r$-hop neighborhood in $H,$ say $H_u^r.$ Suppose both structures belong to \emph{good} graph classes.
+Thus, running corresponding $k-$WL can count the pattern of radius $r$, appearing as a subgraph and induced subgraph. \begin{restatable}{theorem}{thtwo} Let $G_v^r$ denote the $r-$hop neighborhood around $v$.
+Given a pattern of radius $r,$ the values of $k$ that are sufficient to guarantee the count of patterns appearing either as subgraphs or induced subgraphs are: \begin{enumerate} \item $(3-WL)$ if $G_v^r$ planar \item $(k-WL)$ if $tw\footnote{tw denotes treewidth}(G_v^r)\leq k$ \item $((3k+4)-WL)$ if $rankwidth(G_v^r)\leq k$ \item $((4k+3)-WL)$ if $Euler-genus(G_v^r)\leq k$ \end{enumerate} \end{restatable} \begin{proof} Consider the subgraph induced by the vertex $v$ and its $r-$hop neighbourhood in $G,$ say $G_v^r,$ and the subgraph induced by the vertex $u$ and its $r-$hop neighbourhood in $H,$ say $H_u^r.$ Suppose both structures belong to \emph{good} graph classes.
 Now, we run corresponding $k$ based on the local substructure as mentioned in the theorem.
-If the color histogram of the stable color matches for both the graphs.
+If the colour histogram of the stable colour matches for both graphs.
 This implies that both the graphs are isomorphic.
 Thus, the number of subgraphs and induced subgraphs in both of the substructures are also the same.